noelmcloughlin/linkml-project-copier/README.md

 You will be prompted a few questions.
 The defaults are fine for most projects, but pick the name for your project carefully as it will also be used as project name on GitHub.

-It is also possible to use non-default branches via `--vcs-ref` which is useful when developing the template:
+It is also possible to use non-default branches or specific tags via `--vcs-ref` which is useful when developing the template:

 ```bash
 copier copy --trust --vcs-ref branch-name gh:dalito/linkml-project-copier ./path/to/destination